DenWaritthon/CarverSeekBot/README.md

 * Use Robot Localized package for use Extended Kalman Filter.

 ## Face Matching method
+Use the buffalo_l model from [InsightFace](https://github.com/deepinsight/insightface) Opensource.
+This model can perform face recognition, face detection, face alignment, and facial feature analysis.
+All functions can be developed into a search mode to turn CarverCap into CarverSeekBot.

 # How to install
 ## Prerequisites